-Table 6.4 Designated and proposed designated conservation areas within 5 km of the Coolnabacky substation site
+Table 8.4 Designated and proposed designated conservation areas within 5 km of the Coolnabacky substation site

 Evaluation: The closest designated site to the proposed substation is Timahoe Esker pNHA / NR located 400 metres to the South and is of national importance.
-The potential for impacts of the proposed development on European sites in the surroundings is addressed in the Natura Impact Statement presented in Appendix 6.2 of this report, a summary of which is presented in the relevant parts of Section 6.4 below.
+The potential for impacts of the proposed development on European sites in the surroundings is addressed in the Natura Impact Statement presented in Appendix 8.2 of this EIS, a summary of which is presented in the relevant parts of Section 8.4 below.

-Figure 6.1 Designated and proposed designated conservation areas within 5 km of the proposed Coolnabacky substation site
+Figure 8.1 Designated and proposed designated conservation areas within 5 km of the proposed Coolnabacky substation site

-A habitat survey of the proposed substation site was undertaken during June 2012.
+A habitat survey of the proposed substation site was undertaken during June 2012 and the site was revisited during June 2013.
 The different habitat types (as classified according to Fossitt 2000) identified were mapped in accordance with guidance outlined in Smith et al. (2011).
-All semi-natural habitat that occurs within 50 metres of the preferred route has been mapped with the exception of hedgerows and treelines.
+All semi-natural habitat that occurs in proximity to the proposed development has been mapped with the exception of hedgerows and treelines.
 These linear habitats are clearly visible on the underlying aerial photographs of the habitat maps.
-The series of habitat maps of the areas in proximity to the main elements of the project is presented in Appendix 6.3.
+The series of habitat maps of the areas in proximity to the main elements of the project is presented in Appendix 8.3.